Carbon fibers: Composite materials

 Carbon fiber is most notably used to reinforce composite materials, particularly the class of materials known as carbon fiber or graphite reinforced polymers.
 Non-polymer materials can also be used as the matrix for carbon fibers.
 Due to the formation of metal carbides and corrosion considerations, carbon has seen limited success in metal matrix composite applications.
 Reinforced carbon-carbon (RCC) consists of carbon fiber-reinforced graphite, and is used structurally in high-temperature applications.
 The fiber also finds use in filtration of high-temperature gases, as an electrode with high surface area and impeccable corrosion resistance, and as an anti-static component.
 Molding a thin layer of carbon fibers significantly improves fire resistance of polymers or thermoset composites because a dense, compact layer of carbon fibers efficiently reflects heat.

 The increasing use of carbon fiber composites is displacing aluminum from aerospace applications in favor of other metals because of galvanic corrosion issues.
 Note, however, that carbon fiber does not eliminate the risk of galvanic corrosion.
 In contact with metal, it forms "a perfect galvanic corrosion cell ..., and the metal will be subjected to galvanic corrosion attack" unless a sealant is applied between the metal and the carbon fiber.

 Carbon fiber can be used as an additive to asphalt to make electrically conductive asphalt concrete.
 Using this composite material in the transportation infrastructure, especially for airport pavement, decreases some winter maintenance problems that lead to flight cancellation or delay due to the presence of ice and snow.
 Passing current through the composite material 3D network of carbon fibers dissipates thermal energy that increases the surface temperature of the asphalt, which is able to melt ice and snow above it.

 Textiles

 Precursors for carbon fibers are polyacrylonitrile (PAN), rayon and pitch.
 Carbon fiber filament yarns are used in several processing techniques: the direct uses are for prepregging, filament winding, pultrusion, weaving, braiding, etc. Carbon fiber yarn is rated by the linear density (weight per unit length; i.e., 1 g/1000 m = 1 tex) or by number of filaments per yarn count, in thousands.
 For example, 200 tex for 3,000 filaments of carbon fiber is three times as strong as 1,000 carbon filament yarn, but is also three times as heavy.
 This thread can then be used to weave a carbon fiber filament fabric or cloth.
 The appearance of this fabric generally depends on the linear density of the yarn and the weave chosen.
 Some commonly used types of weave are twill, satin and plain.
 Carbon filament yarns can also be knitted or braided.
+Dry fabric carbon fiber composites (CFRP) are typically cut using CNC digital cutting systems equipped with rotating machine knives and ultrasonic cutting method.